What does the adult literacy program do?

-A wide variety of materials including books, videos, and pamphlets on subjects appropriate to adult learners and to students of English as a second language are available for checkout at your local branch.
+A wide variety of materials including books, videos, and pamphlets on subjects appropriate to adult learners and to learners of English as a second language are available for checkout at your local branch.
 View these materials online in the library catalog.

 Tutors can access forms for monthly reports and more on the For Tutors page.

 Other Online Resources

 Also available to families of adult learners is the Family Literacy Program.
 This is a family training program to help adult learners encourage their young children to become readers through one-to-one sessions, family events, and book giveaways.

 Family Literacy also creates a monthly newsletter to help adult learners assist their children with literacy activities.
 View the Family Literacy Newsletter.